NielVermaas/Leasingdash/README.md

 - Use your browser's print dialog (or save as PDF) when you need a hard copy.
 The dashboard automatically shifts to a clean light palette, tightens card and chart spacing, hides interactive-only controls, and refreshes chart colors for legibility without altering the on-screen appearance.
-- Print-specific styling adds built-in page numbers and suppresses browser footers so exported copies stay uncluttered while the layout mirrors what you see on screen.
+- Print-specific styling adds built-in page numbers, suppresses browser footers, and enforces 1.5 cm top and bottom margins so exported copies stay uncluttered while the layout mirrors what you see on screen.

 ## Data Highlights